Season 3, Episode 4

 Michael Kithcart:

-So how can people get involved not only maybe, you know, support financially, but more what I'm even thinking of, there's a lot of people with great talent, business talent that listen to the podcast.
+So how can people get involved not only maybe, you know, support financially, but more what I'm even thinking of, there's a lot of people with great talent, a business talent that listens to the podcast?
 So how can somebody get involved?
 What kind of resources does the Alliance look for?

 Susan Rylance:

 Thank you for asking.
 And I'm so excited that you did.
-We are always looking for volunteers that have a very specific subject matter expertise, whether it is mark- marketing has been a really hot need for these businesses, because they just they have this idea they've grown their business, and now they need to get it out.
-And so it could be copy writing.
-It could be web design, it could be marketing strategy, a lot of our businesses just need a clear direction, especially for head.
+We are always looking for volunteers that have very specific subject matter expertise, whether it is mark- marketing has been a really hot need for these businesses, because they just have this idea they've grown their business, and now they need to get it out.
+And so it could be copywriting.
+It could be web design, it could be a marketing strategy, or a lot of our businesses just need a clear direction, especially for the head.
 You know, we're heading into a new year and marketing strategy, sometimes finance help.
-Or you can be a business champion, which is really just somebody there that has maybe been a business consultant led their business, their own business, and is there to champion the minority business owners business alongside them.
+Or you can be a business champion, which is just somebody there that has maybe been a business consultant who led their business, their own business, and is there to champion the minority business owners' business alongside them.
 So if you have an interest to volunteer your time, the best thing would be to go to the Minority Business Growth Alliance website, and then complete the application to volunteer your time.
 And we would love that and welcome those connections.

 Michael Kithcart:

 Okay, I love that.
 We'll be sure to put a link in the show notes on that.
-So speaking of links and everything, Susan, how can people follow you find you connect with you?
+So speaking of links and everything, Susan, how can people follow you find you, and connect with you?

 Susan Rylance:

 The easiest and best way is LinkedIn.
-I am constantly on ladders, I think most of us are so you can find me on LinkedIn, Susan Rylance, connect with me, happy to connect, follow.
+I am constantly on ladders, I think most of us are so you can find me on LinkedIn, Susan Rylance, connect with me, happy to connect and follow.
 And I'm always looking to grow my network.
-And our mission is to have 1 million change making digital leaders whose collective wisdom leads better business through insights, innovation, and creativity.
-So the only way to do that is to grow my network with those change making leaders.
+And our mission is to have 1 million change-making digital leaders whose collective wisdom leads better business through insights, innovation, and creativity.
+So the only way to do that is to grow my network with those change-making leaders.

 Michael Kithcart:

 That's fantastic.
-And so let's I want to make sure because if people are listening like so, because you also are a search firm, right?
+And so let's want to make sure because if people are listening like so, because you also are a search firm, right?
 So you're looking for talent in that.
 So tell us some of the key roles.
-If people have expertise in these kind of areas they should absolutely be reaching out to you are connecting with you.
+If people have expertise in this kind of area they should be reaching out to you are connecting with you.

 Susan Rylance: